CA Franchise Tax Board Offer in Compromise Overview

 Once the FTB has received the Offer in Compromise application and supporting materials, they will conduct a review.
 The review generally takes approximately 90 days from the date the taxpayer applies.
 The FTB will accept, accept with the collateral agreement, reject or counter-offer.

 Once the FTB has reached a determination they will contact the taxpayer.
 Taxpayers are generally contacted within 90 days after filing the Offer in Compromise application.
-If the offer has been accepted the taxpayer will be required to make a lump-sum payment in the accepted amount.
+If the offer has been accepted the taxpayer will be required to make a lump-sum payment of the accepted amount.
 Once that payment has been made to the FTB, they will begin the process of releasing any state tax liens.
 The taxpayer does not have the right to appeal a denial of an Offer in Compromise.
 However, they do have the ability to refile the application if their circumstances change.

 Help With California Offer in Compromise & TaxCure